sid4618/Typefont/README.md

     }
 }
 ```
-Then you have to include your font in the index of fonts by adding the font name to the array.
+Then you have to include your font in the index of fonts by adding the font name to the Array.

 ## License
 [MIT License](LICENSE).